ibm-cloud-docs/openwhisk/ow_watson_text_to_speech.md

     ```
     {: screen}

-5. Bind the credentials from the {{site.data.keyword.texttospeechshort}} instance you created to the package.
+4. Bind the credentials from the {{site.data.keyword.texttospeechshort}} instance you created to the package.
     ```
     ibmcloud wsk service bind text_to_speech text-to-speech-v1
     ```
     {: pre}

+    Depending on the region where you created the service instance, the service instance might be named differently because it is an IAM service.
+If the above command fails, use the following service name for the bind command:
+    ```
+    ibmcloud wsk service bind text-to-speech text-to-speech-v1
+    ```
+    {: pre}
     Example output:
     ```
     Credentials 'Credentials-1' from 'text_to_speech' service instance 'Watson Text to Speech' bound to 'text-to-speech-v1'.
     ```
     {: screen}

-3. Verify that the package is configured with your {{site.data.keyword.texttospeechshort}} service instance credentials.
+5. Verify that the package is configured with your {{site.data.keyword.texttospeechshort}} service instance credentials.
     ```
-    ibmcloud wsk package get /myBluemixOrg_myBluemixSpace/text-to-speech-v1 parameters
+    ibmcloud wsk package get text-to-speech-v1 parameters
     ```
     {: pre}

     Example output:
     ```
-    ok: got package /myBluemixOrg_myBluemixSpace/text-to-speech-v1, displaying field parameters [
+    ok: got package text-to-speech-v1, displaying field parameters [
       {
         "key": "__bx_creds",